 The following information describes the nature and extent of assets held in the United States that are blocked because they relate to countries designated as state sponsors of terrorism.
-These assets include approximately \$199 million in funds, as reported in Table 1, as well as real and tangible property described in Section C, below.
+As of December 31, 2020, these assets include approximately \$140.76 million in funds, as reported in Table 1, as well as real and tangible property described in Section C, below.